Frequently Asked Questions about the Guide for Local Area Planning

 Many Neighbourhood Local areas can accommodate modest increases to residential units and complement most of the growth being directed to higher activity areas, such as Main Streets.
 The Neighbourhood Local, Limited Scale policies in this Guide provide policy to help evaluate where various building forms that contain one, two or three or more units should go.
 The policies for Neighbourhood Local, Limited Scale support a range of housing forms, and notably includes single-detached homes as an option for these communities.

 Policies from this Guide cannot be enforced until it is implemented through a local area plan, which is one element in evaluating land use redesignation applications.
 A variety of different policies could also apply, such as heritage guideline areas, or different regulations, such as heritage direct control districts.
 These policies are not meant to be applied in isolation.

 Some existing residential areas are located near or adjacent to Industrial General areas and Industrial Transition can be applied to provide a better transition by allowing for uses compatible with the residential nature of the surrounding neighbourhood, such as work-live opportunities.
 This cannot be applied broadly to all residential areas in a local area plan.

 Urban Form Categories

-Urban form categories in the Guidebook, such as Neighbourhood Local, do not replace or supersede existing land use designations or the current process that exists for land use amendments, as outlined by the Municipal Government Act.
+Urban form categories in this Guide, such as Neighbourhood Local, do not replace or supersede existing land use designations or the current process that exists for land use amendments, as outlined by the Municipal Government Act.
 The policies in this Guide can only be implemented through a local area plan.
 Once a local area plan is approved by Council, it will guide the evaluation development applications in the plan area.